 - Pain and swelling at the base of the thumb

 - Tenderness when pressing at the thumb side of the wrist

 - An occasional clicking noise in the tendons

 There is often swelling and inflammation at the thumb side of the wrist.
 Bending the wrist and thumb towards the little finger leads to pain and confirmation of the diagnosis (Finklestein’s test).

-Ultrasound scan or MRI scan may be necessary to confirm the De Quervains diagnosis if other structures in the area are also painful.
+Ultrasound scan or MRI scan may be necessary to confirm the De Quervains diagnosis and the cause of the condition.

 Treatments Available for De Quervains disease

 A steroid injection into the tunnel that surrounds the tendons can reduce the inflammation.
 This can lead to 70-80% success rate when accompanied by hand therapy, splinting and analgesia.

 Up to 2 injections can be provided however surgery is advisable for recurrence of the condition.